qBioTurin/epischool-abm/README.md

 ## EXTERNAL INPUT
 The model needed some external input files inside a _Utils_ directory:

-- Seed.txt: this file contains the seed.
+- *Seed.txt*: this file contains the seed.
-- ClassroomsScheduling.txt: this file contains the teachers' scheduling on the five weekly days; each teacher has an associated identifier (it's important to not overlap the teachers between different classroom in the same hour).
+- *ClassroomsScheduling.txt*: this file contains the teachers' scheduling on the five weekly days; each teacher has an associated identifier (it's important to not overlap the teachers between different classroom in the same hour).
 It's necessary to specify the scheduling for each interested classroom and for each day there must be six lessons.
-- StaggeredClassroomsScheduling.txt: this file contains the teachers' scheduling in the case of staggered admissions.
+- *StaggeredClassroomsScheduling.txt*: this file contains the teachers' scheduling in the case of staggered admissions.
-- GymTeachers.txt: this file contains the identifier of the gym teachers.
+- *GymTeachers.txt*: this file contains the identifier of the gym teachers.

 ## EXTENDING THE MODEL
 - Fix the measure-temperature function